-Following are excerpts from my long essay on Wikileaks and the Palestine Papers which appears in The Arabs Are Alive, the first issue of Critical Muslim, edited by Ziauddin Sardar and PULSE’s own Robin Yassin-Kassab.
+The following appears in The Arabs Are Alive, edited by Ziauddin Sardar and Robin Yassin-Kassab.

 If Mohamed Bouazizi’s spectacular act was born of desperation, Wikileaks founder Julian Assange’s was born of ingenuity.
 By using the prestige and resources of five of the world’s leading news organizations, Assange ensured a global audience for his revelations.
 In his earlier experiments he had discovered that dumping a mass of data online, however sensational, generated little public interest.
 Information, like any commodity, is also subject to the laws of supply and demand.
 Truth has never been in short supply, but it needs amplification to have an impact.
 An obscure website might draw those actively pursuing a story, but masses who are mere passive consumers of news will have little reason to upset the bliss of their ignorance.
 For it to have an impact the information will have to be thrust into people’s faces.